AmeerD/AmeerD.github.io/_pages/reading.md

 * The Anarchy: The Relentless Rise of the East India Company, William Dalrymple
 * The Rise and Decline of Nations: Economic Growth, Stagflation, and Social Rigidities, Mancur Olson
 * The Book that Wouldn't Burn, Mark Lawrence
+* Outlive: The Science and Art of Longevity, Peter Attia

 ## The Timeline
 * The Apollo Murders, Chris Hadfield (June 2023)